AXUM IP ON-AIR PRODUCTION MIXER

 By using standard STP cables in every input and output module a compact and neat cabling can be achieved.
 Due to standardization, changes in wiring can be achieved very easily without the need for soldering.

-If you need to connect a MICROPHONE to the AXUM take our 19” part number 60882045 break out panel.
+If you need to connect a MICROPHONE to the AXUM, take our 19” breakout panel (part number 60882045).

 Mount it in your studio rack, hook up a shielded RJ45 (STP) cable between the RACK and this Mic input panel and you're ready.